Other Common Names

 Those often called subspecies femoratus come from cooler, usually moister regions; found in eastern mountains, the northeast U.S., across Canada (north of the more arid Plains sections), in the Northwest of the U.S. and in British Columbia, and south into California.
 This primarily northern subspecies nearly always has red hind tibiae and usually lacks the bold dark "racing" stripe along the upper outer face of the hind femur, the stripe typically replaced by a less contrasting herringbone pattern.
 The overall coloration is rather different as well, dark parts of the pattern are often less developed, but sometimes black lines on the pronotum are actually more contrasting.
 Green individuals are common.

 Typical bivittatus is found in drier interior regions.
 This type has varied hind tibia coloration; buff, yellow, greenish, bluish, purple, brown, black, or combinations of these, but only rarely red (red most often seen in western Mountains).
 Otherwise, the coloration is less varied, and usually dominated by shades of buffy or yellowish brown.
-Green individuals are almost never seen.
+Green adults are almost never seen.